 Unless you exclude yourself from the settlement, you will be part of the class, which means you give up your right to sue, continue to sue, or be part of any other lawsuit against Defendant regarding any of the Released Claims as defined in the Agreement.
 Giving up your legal claims is called a "release."
-Unless you exclude yourself from the settlement, you will release Defendant, and each of its past, present, and future directors, officers, employees, agents, representatives, partners, principals, clients, insurers, co-insurers, re-insurers, shareholders, attorneys, and any related or affiliated company, including any parent, subsidiary, predecessor, or successor company from all claims arising out of the mailing of an initial written communication sent by Defendant to Class Members between May 23, 2019 and April 27, 2020 that relate to the allegations in the Complaint.
-For more information on the release, Released Parties, and Released Claims, you may view a copy of the settlement agreement at www.gdrlawfirm.com/Reeves.
+Unless you exclude yourself from the settlement, you will release Defendant, and each of its past, present, and future directors, officers, employees, agents, representatives, partners, principals, clients, insurers, co-insurers, re-insurers, shareholders, attorneys, and any related or affiliated company, including any parent, subsidiary, predecessor, or successor company, from all claims under the FDCPA arising out of the mailing of a written communication sent by Defendant to Class Members between June 24, 2020 and November 30, 2021.
+For more information on the release, Released Parties, and Released Claims, you may view a copy of the settlement agreement at www.gdrlawfirm.com/Guyton.